amar528/amar528.github.io/leetcode-75/README.md

 Left and right window, create initial substring window and use Counter with map function to only return vowel counts.
 Sum these together.
 Then check l and r moving the window at end of the loop, -/+ max count so far 102ms beats 86%/19%

 ## Stack

 ### 2390 - Remove Stars from String
 Using deque was slower.
 Also iterating with index of string was slower.
 Use simple list [] with append(char) and pop() return str join the stack (list) 117ms beats 98%/62%

+### 735 - Asteroid Collision
+Use a stack [] iterate through the asteroids O(n) - for each a loop while a is moving left (<0) and top of stack[-1] is moving right (>0) this means a collision, so get the diff and handle each case, setting a to 0, or pop the stack if a is non zero at the end of the while loop, add it to the stack 82ms beats 61%/68%

 ## Binary Search